RetroReversing/retroReversing/pages/sega/Krisalis-Development-Kit-(Sega).md

 Matt Taylor (ex Spidersoft employee) on developing Lemmings 2 with KASM:

 > The development compilers and debugging software, called KASM, was written by Krisalis Software and allowed for real-time debugging and breakpointing of code running on any device attached to the ESYS box.

 ### Single Codebase for multiple platforms

-Matt Taylor (ex Spidersoft employee) on developing Lemmings 2 with KASM for both Master System and Game Gear:
+Matt Taylor (ex Spidersoft employee) on developing Lemmings 2 with KASM for both Master System and Game Gear[^1]:

 > The code was written using a single codebase for both MS/GG versions as well as the Game Boy version, and was developed in around 8 months.

 ### Example Code for KASMz80 (Playing Sound Samples)

-Thanks to MattTaylor on SMSPower.org we have an example source file which would be parsed by the KASM assembler and produced a ROM for Game Gear and Master System!
+Thanks to MattTaylor on SMSPower.org[^2] we have an example source file which would be parsed by the KASM assembler and produced a ROM for Game Gear and Master System!

 ```assembly